efrecon/dew/README.md

 this repository.
 To get a list of known configurations, run `dew` with the `-l` option.

+When `$0` -- the main progam -- is a symbolic link to `dew`, `dew` will automatically use the basename of the link as the name of the configuration to look for.

   [lope]: https://github.com/Crazybus/lope

 **Note**: This project uses git [submodules], use one of the two commands to